First Home Guarantee (Formerly First Home Loan Deposit Scheme)

 The First Home Guarantee, formerly known as the First Home Loan Deposit Scheme, allows eligible first timers to buy a home with just a 5% deposit.

-• 35,000 places are now available per year under the scheme.
+• There are 35,000 places per year under the scheme

-This scheme will make low deposit home loans cheaper and is administered through Housing Australia, in partnership with a range of lenders.
+This scheme is designed to make low deposit home loans cheaper and is administered through Housing Australia, in partnership with a range of lenders.

 You can take a quick quiz on Housing Australia's website to see if you're eligible for the scheme.